AnIdiotsGuide/discordjs-bot-guide/understanding/sharding.md

 ### Internal Sharding Caveats

-* Internally sharded bots often gain very marginal performance increase and will use *more memory*.
 * If you're using any sort of database or connection, multiple shards may cause issues with multiple processes connecting to a single end point.

 ### Internally Sharded Client